sonicavionics/sonicavionics.com/docs/blog/posts/2024/december/chipselection.md

 Should I use 0603, 0402 or 0201?
 If I go with 0603 we can solder it pretty easily.
 0201 its not happening, and 0402 is harder.
 Those components aren't even the expensive ones to have JLCPCB assemble for you.
 Actually 0201 is more expensive I think.
 Okay 0402 it is then.

+Okay there's not that many JLC basic resistors so I'll use 0603 and hand solder those ones.

 ### Conclusion
 It's not a good idea to spend too long on chip selection, better to just start making shit and find out along the way.
 I'll probably regret some of these choices, but that is part of learning.